percona/k8spsmdb-docs/docs/operator.md

-* `name` (`my-cluster-name` by default) sets the name of your Percona Server for MongoDB Cluster; it should include only [URL-compatible characters](https://datatracker.ietf.org/doc/html/rfc3986#section-2.3), not exceed 22 characters, start with an alphabetic character, and end with an alphanumeric character;
+* `name` (`my-cluster-name` by default) sets the name of your Percona Server for MongoDB Cluster; it should include only [URL-compatible characters](https://datatracker.ietf.org/doc/html/rfc3986#section-2.3), not exceed 22 characters, start with an alphabetic character, and end with an alphanumeric character
-* `finalizers.delete-psmdb-pods-in-order` if present, activates the [Finalizer](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/#finalizers) which controls the proper Pods deletion order in case of the cluster deletion event (on by default).
+* `finalizers.delete-psmdb-pods-in-order` if present, activates the [Finalizer](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/#finalizers) which controls the proper Pods deletion order in case of the cluster deletion event (on by default)
-* `finalizers.delete-psmdb-pvc`, if present, activates the [Finalizer](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/#finalizers) which deletes appropriate [Persistent Volume Claims](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) after the cluster deletion event (off by default).
+* `finalizers.delete-psmdb-pvc` if present, activates the [Finalizer](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/#finalizers) which deletes appropriate [Persistent Volume Claims](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) after the cluster deletion event (off by default)

 The spec part of the [deploy/cr.yaml](https://github.com/percona/percona-server-mongodb-operator/blob/main/deploy/cr.yaml) file contains the following sections: